BinSquare/ERA/README.md

-# ERA Agent - Sandbox to run ai generated code
+# ERA Agent - Sandbox to run AI generated code

 Run untrusted or AI-generated code locally inside microVMs that behave like containers for great devX, 200ms launch time, and better security.